You are here

 %

-Anorexia/loss of appetite52
+Anorexia/loss of appetite 5 2

-In the open-label extension trial (N=59), the most commonly reported adverse reactions (>15%) were vomitin g, headache, diarrhea, nausea, conjunctivitis, influenza, gastroenteritis, nasopharyngitis, abdominal pain, dehydration, ear infection, upper respiratory tract infection, fatigue, arthralgia, cough, and pain in extremity.
+In the open-label extension trial (N=59), the most commonly reported adverse reactions (>15%) were vomiting, headache, diarrhea, nausea, conjunctivitis, influenza, gastroenteritis, nasopharyngitis, abdominal pain, dehydration, ear infection, upper respiratory tract infection, fatigue, arthralgia, cough, and pain in extremity.

-Clinical Trials Experience With PROCYSBI In Cysteamine-Naïve Patients
+Clinical Trials Experience with PROCYSBI in Cysteamine-Naïve Patients

-Seventeen cysteamine-naïve patients (fifteen patients between the ages of 1 and 5 years, one 9-year old and one 22-year old) received PROCYSBI in an open-label clinical trial [see Clinical Studies].
+Seventeen cysteamine-naïve patients (fifteen patients between the ages of 1 and 5 years, one 9-year old and one 22-year old) received PROCYSBI in an open-label clinical trial [see Clinical Studies (14.2)].
 Serious adverse reactions occurring in at least 2 patients (>10%) were: gastroenteritis/viral gastroenteritis (n=6), vomiting (n=4), and electrolyte imbalance (n=2).
 Three patients with serious adverse reactions of gastroenteritis also had dehydration.
 Common adverse reactions reported at a frequency of >10% (occurring in at least 2 patients) are shown in Table 3.

 Table 3: Adverse Reactions in >10% of Patients with Nephropathic Cystinosis Naïve to Cysteamine Treatment in an Open-Label Trial